About Me

 Professional Skills and Philosophy

-A/Prof Samarawickrama combines scientific excellence with personalised care.
+Prof Samarawickrama combines scientific excellence with personalised care.
 He prides himself on clear communication and patient education.
 His philosophy is to maintain a holistic approach to each person’s vision, from assessment to surgery and aftercare.
-A/Prof Samarawickrama always stays up to date with the latest ophthalmic developments and technology.
+Prof Samarawickrama always stays up to date with the latest ophthalmic developments and technology.

 Education and Early Career